QuantumVillage/EntropyLoop/README.md

 ## Randomness from Vacuum Fluctuations

-When a laser diode powers up, there are quantum fluctuations that occur that later determine the laser's current polarization during operation.
+When a laser diode powers up, there are quantum fluctuations that occur that later determine the laser's current phase and polarization during operation.
 This means that if we pulse a laser diode on, then off long enough to let it totally power down, and then repeat, each pulse has unique and 'quantum random'-ly determined properties.

-We can send these pulses into an optical fiber network, and split the pulse so that ~50% goes to the detector, and the rest gets sent to a delay line - here, we use 5m length of fiber as our photonic delay line.
-5m is long enough that with the timing of our pulses (roughly every 24ns) the pulse travelling over the delay loop will interact with the next pulse from the laser diode.
+We can send these pulses into an optical fiber network, and split the pulse so that ~50% goes straight over to the detector, and the rest gets sent to a delay line - here, we use 5m length of fiber as our photonic delay line.
+5m is long enough that with the timing of our pulses (roughly every 24ns, @ 42MHz) the pulse travelling over the delay loop will interact with the next pulse from the laser diode.

-The fact that each of these are different, and randomly so, means that their interactions are fundamentally chaotic and random.
+The fact that each of these have different phase and polarization properties, and randomly so, means that their interactions are fundamentally chaotic and random.
 This is great, for a QRNG - and so this is what we estimate and measure.
 You can see examples of the pulses below.

-Details maybe found in the paper [Ultra-fast quantum randomness generation by accelerated phase diffusion in a pulsed laser diode](https://opg.optica.org/oe/fulltext.cfm?uri=oe-22-2-1645) by Abellán et al.
+Details for the background physics maybe found in the paper [Ultra-fast quantum randomness generation by accelerated phase diffusion in a pulsed laser diode](https://opg.optica.org/oe/fulltext.cfm?uri=oe-22-2-1645) by Abellán et al.

 ## Build Instructions